lucasfth/osc-exam/README.md

 #### part a - asmlab

-First I made the objectdump file and tried to look and the different function.
+First I made the objectdump file and tried to look and the different functions.
-I
+Then I ran `gdb` and ran
 Whenever running gdb I always ensured to set breakpoints on `explode_bomb` and the phase I wanted to defuse which specifically was `phase_4` in this case.

 ---